ardell/Monitor-Training-Guide/README.markdown

 <h2 id='purpose'>Purpose &amp; Goals</h2>

-One big reason that venues get to work with talented musicians is that they provide environments that talented musicians appreciate--such as a talented and trained monitor engineer.
+One big reason that venues get to work with talented musicians is that they provide environments that musicians appreciate--such as a talented and trained monitor engineer.

 Our goals as monitor guy: